Chart Color Schemes

 West Wimmera has shown very soft population growth performance across periods assessed by AreaSearch

-West Wimmera's population is approximately 2,698 as of November 2025.
-This figure represents a decrease of 68 people from the 2021 Census count of 2,766, indicating a 2.5% decline since that date.
-The change is inferred from an estimated resident population of 2,680 in June 2024 and the addition of 3 validated new addresses post-census.
-This results in a population density ratio of 0.50 persons per square kilometer.
-West Wimmera's population decline since the census is similar to the SA3 area average (-0.2%), suggesting comparable population challenges across the region.
-Overseas migration was the primary driver of population growth in recent periods for West Wimmera.
+West Wimmera's population is approximately 2,736 as of February 2026.
+This figure represents a decrease of 30 people since the 2021 Census, which recorded a population of 2,766.
+The change is inferred from an estimated resident population of 2,680 in June 2024 and one validated new address since the Census date.
+This results in a density ratio of 0.50 persons per square kilometer.
+While West Wimmera experienced a 1.1% decline since the Census, the SA3 area showed 1.0% growth.
+Population growth was primarily driven by overseas migration during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
+For areas not covered, they utilise the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
 According to these projections, West Wimmera's population is expected to decrease by 856 persons by 2041.

 Frequently Asked Questions - Population